stashapp/stash/README.md

 ## Quickstart Guide
 1) Download and install Stash and its dependencies
 2) Run Stash.
 It will prompt you for some configuration options and a directory to index (you can also do this step afterward)
-3) After configuation, Stash will open your web browser and take you to the home screen.
+3) After configuration, launch your web browser and navigate to the URL shown within the Stash app.

 Note that Stash does not currently retrieve and organize information about your entire library automatically.
 You will need to help it along through the use of [scrapers](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Scraping.md).
 The Stash community has developed scrapers for many popular data sources which can be downloaded and installed from [this repository](https://github.com/stashapp/CommunityScrapers).